 Background

-Advances in medical technology always bring on-going ethical debates.
-With recent developed medical technology or methods, researchers (secondary users) using biospecimens from biobanks have higher opportunity to encounter incidental findings (IF) more frequently.1-2 However, IF that we addressed here are not an unexpected breakthrough or exciting finding in medical field.
-IF here is not related to the purpose of research, but raising issues regarding responsibility of researchers on returning potential and important health information to participants.3
+Advances in medical technology are always associated with on-going ethical debates.
+As a result of recently developed medical technologies and methods, researchers (secondary users) using biospecimens from biobanks have a greater chance of encountering incidental findings (IF) more frequently then they have done in the past.1-2 However, the IF addressed in this paper are not unexpected breakthroughs or exciting findings in medical field.
+Rather IF in this context raises issues regarding the responsibility of researchers on returning potential and important health information to participants.3

 How to effectively treat cancer is a critical issue that every country around the world urgently needs to face.
 To this end, the national academy of Taiwan - Academia Sinica and the National Cancer Institute (NCI) signed a memorandum in 2016 to join “Cancer Moonshot 2020”, which was proposed by US President Obama in January 2016.
-The goal is to accelerate the process of cancer-related prevention, diagnosis, treatment from 10 years to 5 years.
-Taiwan Biobank established under Academia Sinica will work with many countries’ biobanks to use new strategy of Proteogenomics to conduct large-scale analysis of cancerous model.
-It will also help to understand mechanisms of cancerous diseases and speed up the provision of new guidelines for precision medicine.
-In addition, Taiwan Biobank is a member of “The Public Partnership Project in Genomics and Society (P3G)”, which is an international nonprofit consortium dedicated to the development and management of multi-disciplinary policy infrastructures and research consortia.
+The goal of this collaboration is to accelerate the process of cancer-related prevention, diagnosis, and treatment from 10 years to 5 years.
+The Taiwan Biobank, established under Academia Sinica, will work with biobanks found in many other countries to use new strategy of Proteogenomics to conduct large-scale analysis of cancerous models.
+It will also help to understand the mechanisms of cancerous diseases and accelerate the implementation of new guidelines for precision medicine.
+In addition, the Taiwan Biobank is a member of “The Public Partnership Project in Genomics and Society (P3G)”, which is an international nonprofit consortium dedicated to the development and management of multi-disciplinary policy infrastructures and research consortia.

-Since 2012, Taiwanese government has funded Taiwan Biobank to establish national genetic data of Taiwanese people.
-Taiwan Biobank plans to conduct both a large-scale community-based cohort and several patient cohorts on local chronic diseases from medical centers (the hospital-based cohorts).
-The community-based cohort study plans to recruit 200,000 volunteers between 30 and 70 years of age with no history of cancer, and the hospital-based cohort study will recruit 100,000 patients affected by the most common chronic diseases in Taiwan, including lung, breast, oral activity and colorectal cancers, hepatitis, cardiovascular disease, diabetes, chronic kidney disease, stroke, Alzheimer’s disease, endometriosis, and asthma.
-The establishment of Taiwan Biobank will provide a huge resource for biomedical research, thus avoiding the difficulties encountered in the past in studying the relationship between genes and environmental factors.
-Thus, these studies will enable Taiwan Biobank to identify the disease-causing factors and mechanisms of common diseases to facilitate the development of better treatment and prevention, reduce the cost of medical treatment and make it possible to achieve the goal of improving our nation’s health.
-Furthermore, Taiwan Biobank has long-term tracking and comprehensive data, integrating high-quality medical resources, the National Health Insurance system.
-At present, Taiwan Biobank has 100,229 cases of volunteers and 19,642 cases of tracking patients.
+Since 2012, the Taiwanese government has funded the Taiwan Biobank to establish national genetic data of Taiwanese people.
+The Taiwan Biobank plans to conduct both a large-scale community-based cohort and several patient cohorts on local chronic diseases from medical centers (the hospital-based cohorts).
+The community-based cohort study plans to recruit 200,000 volunteers between 30 and 70 years of age with no history of cancer, and the hospital-based cohort study will recruit 100,000 patients affected by the most common chronic diseases in Taiwan, including lung, breast, oral cavity and colorectal cancers, hepatitis, cardiovascular disease, diabetes, chronic kidney disease, stroke, Alzheimer’s disease, endometriosis, and asthma.
+The establishment of the Taiwan Biobank is an incredible resource for biomedical research, and can help shed light on the complicated relationship between genes and environmental factors in disease causation.
+Thus, these studies will enable the Taiwan Biobank to identify the disease-causing factors and mechanisms of common diseases to facilitate the development of better treatment and prevention, reduce the cost of medical treatment and make it possible to achieve the goal of improving our nation’s health.
+Furthermore, the Taiwan Biobank has long-term tracking and comprehensive data, integrating high-quality medical resources, such as the National Health Insurance system.
+At present, the Taiwan Biobank has 100,229 cases of volunteers and 19,642 cases of tracking patients.

-However, to date, "Act on Human Subjects Research (2011)”, and "Human Biobank Management Act (2012)” still do not explicitly address the issue of returning IF in Taiwan.
-Even, in 2013, “WMA Declaration of Helsinki - Ethical Principles for Medical Research Involving Human Subjects” did not discuss this issue.
-The pace of development of biomedical echnology and the corresponding ethical governance are really beyond the reach of external individuals, political departments or legal norms.
-It is necessary that relevant research institutions actively raise problems, but not passively wait for external governance or even deliberately ignore related issues.
+However, to date, the "Act on Human Subjects Research (2011)”, and the "Human Biobank Management Act (2012)” still do not explicitly address the issue of returning IF in Taiwan.
+Even the 2013 “WMA Declaration of Helsinki - Ethical Principles for Medical Research Involving Human Subjects” did not discuss this issue.
+The pace of development of biomedical technology and the corresponding ethical governance are well beyond the reach of external individuals, political departments or legal norms.
+Therefore, it is necessary that relevant research institutions actively raise problems, rather than passively wait for external governance or even deliberately ignore related issues.